wn9237/rest_spec/markdowns/api/user_post_userphotos.md

-# Create
+# Create UserPhoto

-Create a new Create UserPhoto.
+Use this API to create a new UserPhoto.
 #### HTTP request
 ```http
 to be completed....